sleshaananthula/Slesha-AI-ML-2026/README.md

 # Slesha-AI-ML-2026
-My project and Lab submissions of AIML
+Projects and Lab submissions of AIML